On the asymptotic dimension of the curve complex: Good cell structures

-\begin{remark} When $E$ has codimension 1 and $U$ is a manifold (e.g. when $U$ is a polytope), the intersection in (C5) consists of (at most) two elements.
-But when codimension is $>1$ the argument does not produce a uniform bound on the number of faces required. \end{remark}
+\begin{remark} When $E$ has co-dimension 1 and $U$ is a manifold (e.g. when $U$ is a polytope), the intersection in (C5) consists of (at most) two elements.
+But when the co-dimension is $>1$ the argument does not produce a uniform bound on the number of faces required. \end{remark}

 \begin{cor} Suppose $\mathcal C$ is a good cell structure.
-If a cell $E\in\mathcal C$ of dimension $i<n$ has $m$ codimension 1 faces, then $E$ can be written as the intersection of $\leq m$ $i$-dimensional faces of cells in $\mathcal C$ of dimension $>i$. \end{cor}
+If a cell $E\in\mathcal C$ of dimension $i<n$ has $m$ co-dimension 1 faces, then $E$ can be written as the intersection of $\leq m$ $i$-dimensional faces of cells in $\mathcal C$ of dimension $>i$. \end{cor}